 Prior to checking the nipples, calculate the adequate flow rate.
-That way, you’ll be aware of the magic number (AKA the correct amount of water coming out of each nipple).
+That way, you’ll be aware of the correct amount of water coming out of each nipple.
 In general, to calculate adequate flow rate in ml/min, add 20 to the birds’ age in days.
 See the example below for 21 day old birds.

 21 days + 20 = 41 ml/min

 A common practice is to check the nipples closest to and farthest away from the regulator.
 This is a good starting point, but a better rule of thumb is to check the majority, if not all, of the nipples.
 To do so, use a measuring cup graduated in ml or cc.
 Hold the measuring cup up against the nipple to trigger it.
 As soon as water starts flowing into the measuring cup, start a timer for 30 seconds.
-Once the 30 seconds are up, immediately stop, remove the measuring cup, and check the amount of water in the cup.
-Since you only collected water for 30 seconds, but adequate flow rate measures by the minute, simply multiply the amount by 2.
+Once the 30 seconds are up, immediately stop, remove the measuring cup and check the amount of water in the cup.
+Since you only collected water for 30 seconds but adequate flow rate measures by the minute, simply multiply the amount by 2.
 This number tells you the amount of water (ml) coming out of the nipple per minute.
 It should be pretty close to your previously calculated adequate flow rate.
 If the number is significantly higher or lower than the rate, then readjust your standpipe’s water column height accordingly.
-Follow this procedure for the majority of the nipples on the drinker line, choosing them at random, OR to ensure complete accuracy, test every nipple.
+Follow this procedure for the majority of the nipples on the drinker line, choosing them at random—or test every nipple to ensure complete accuracy.

 If you have any questions about water pressure, reach out to Jason directly at email@example.com.
 He's happy to help.
 If you need anything relating to poultry biosecurity, need help troubleshooting problems on your farm or simply want to learn more about what we do, connect with me, Allen Reynolds, anytime at firstname.lastname@example.org or 800-608-3755.